 Belviq, known generically as Lorcaserin, is a prescription weight loss drug.
 Most commonly prescribed by doctors for patients with a body mass index (BMI) of 30 or more, it’s primarily reserved for those who have a significant amount of weight to lose.

-With any weight loss drug, it’s important to consider the possible side effects before first taking them, and Belviq is no exception.
-The purpose of this article is to help you to learn more about:
+With any weight loss drug, it’s important to consider the possible side effects before first taking them, and Belviq diet pill is no exception.
+The purpose of this article is to review this product and help you to learn more about:

 - The most common uses for Belviq;